Bathroom bill: Canada

 In Canada, several bills tried to include gender identity and gender expression among the characteristics protected from discrimination and eligible for consideration in sentencing hate criminals.

 In 2009, New Democratic Party (NDP) MP Bill Siksay introduced Bill C-389 to the 40th Parliament.
 It passed the House of Commons in 2011 and was defeated in the Senate.

 Bill C-279, introduced to the 41st Parliament in 2011 by NDP MP Randall Garrison, was passed and sent to the Senate in March 2013.
 In 2015, Senator Don Plett introduced three amendments, one of which exempted public washrooms and changerooms from protection.
 It was defeated.
 Garrison reintroduced it to the 42nd Parliament as Bill C-204.

 Bill C-16 was introduced on May 17, 2016, by Minister of Justice Jody Wilson-Raybould to the 42nd Parliament.
 It passed both houses and became law upon receiving royal assent on June 19, 2017, effective immediately.

+New Zealand

+On 10 May 2024, the populist New Zealand First party introduced its "Fair Access to Bathrooms Bill" into Parliament, which would require all public buildings to provide clearly demarcated, unisex and single sex bathrooms.
+The proposed bill would also fine anyone using a single-sex toilet "who is not of the sex for which that toilet has been designated."
+The New Zealand Labour Party leader Chris Hipkins and Green Party of Aotearoa New Zealand rainbow community spokesperson Kahurangi Carter described the member's bill as an attack on the transgender community.

+In mid April 2025, Radio New Zealand reported that NZ First had withdrawn its proposed Bathrooms legislation.
+On 22 April, the party's leader Winston Peters also introduced a new member's bill pushing for the term women to be defined under New Zealand law as "an adult human biological female."